 Erb’s palsy is a condition caused by nerve damage and it most often occurs in newborns.
 The damage is to the brachial plexus, the bundle of nerves that runs from the spinal cord, through the neck, and down each arm.
 These nerves are responsible for movement and sensation throughout the shoulder, arm, hand, and fingers, and when damaged can lead to weakness or total paralysis.
-The amount of paralysis varies depending on the extent of damage.
+The amount of paralysis varies depending on the extent of the damage.

 This damage most often occurs in newborns because it happens during childbirth.
 Most babies will recover within a few months with no intervention or with moderate physical therapy.
 More severe damage may require more extensive treatment ranging from various types of physical therapy to surgery.
 Some children will recover all movement and feeling, while a few will never fully recover in spite of treatment.